Board of Directors

 Mr. Ritter has extensive experience creating, building and managing diverse business enterprises.
 His success has been his ability to take ideas and grow major businesses.
 He currently serves as Chairman of Ritter Pharmaceuticals.
 In addition he provides corporate management, strategic planning and financial consulting for a wide range of market segments.
 In the health and beauty sector, Mr. Ritter was President and Vice-Chairman of Quality King Inc, the nation’s largest wholesale distributor for health care products with $5 billion in annual revenues (ranked the 18th largest privately held company, Forbes Top 100 List).
 Simultaneously, he worked as President and Chairman of Rockwood, a business he developed that produced private label HBA products for major national retailers including GNC and K-Mart.
 In the entertainment sector he served as Chairman of ON-TV, a division of Oak Industries (NYSE Company), where he managed the television division initiating exclusive broadcasts of Los Angeles, Chicago, and New York professional baseball, basketball, and hockey games.
 During 1980-1985, he produced the first televised home shopping program and directed development of the largest “pay-per-view” channel system for its time.
 In the personal services market, Mr. Ritter grew a people-to-people business, Elite Personal Search and Lifemates personal matchmaking service, in the U.S. and Canada.
 In the finance field, Mr Ritter served on the board of directors for the Martin Lawrence Art Galleries (NYSE Company).
 During his 20 years as a publisher, he produced monthly national consumer magazines including Playgirl. and released books that included It’s OK to Say No childrens’ series and Patti Regan Davis’ Homefront.
 Mr. Ritter also has a long history of public service that includes appointments by three Governors to several State of California Commissions, including eight years served as Commissioner on the California Prison Industry Authority.
 In 1981, Mr. Ritter was honored with the City of Hope’s Man of the Year award.

-Andrew Ritter is the Founder, President and CEO of Ritter Pharmaceuticals, Inc., a leading research and development company specializing in the microbiome and the discovery of treatments for digestive diseases.
+Andrew Ritter is the Founder and President of Ritter Pharmaceuticals, Inc., a leading research and development company specializing in the microbiome and the discovery of treatments for digestive diseases.
 Mr. Ritter founded Ritter Pharmaceuticals upon his own person affliction with lactose intolerance.
 He has been actively studying the field of lactose intolerance for over 15 years and currently holds four patents with over a dozen pending patents.
 Ritter Pharma’s lead product, RP-G28, is a novel therapeutic treatment for lactose intolerance.
 It recently completed Phase II clinical trials and has the potential to become the first prescription drug to treat lactose intolerance.

 Since 2010, Mr. Ritter has also acted as Managing Partner of Stonehenge Partners, a private investment fund which provides working capital and executive leadership to a variety of businesses and industries.
 Those industries include: Real Estate, Tech, Biotech, Entertainment and Service businesses.
 In addition, Andrew is a guest lecturerof entrepreneurship at various graduate and undergraduate schools throughout Los Angeles including: Marshall School of Business, University of Southern California, Anderson School of Business, University of California of Los Angeles and Pepperdine University Graziadio School of Business and Management.